-Since the beginning of your pregnancy, you’ve been releasing hormones like Estrogen and Relaxin which increase blood flow & relax your ligaments so that your vaginal canal can expand for labor.
+Since the beginning of your pregnancy, you’ve been releasing hormones like Estrogen and Relaxin which increase blood flow and relax your ligaments so that your vaginal canal can safely expand for labor.

-And even though medically your vagina might not go back to the same shape as it was pre-pregnancy, it can absolutely go back to feeling the same – both for you and your partner.
+And even though medically your vagina might not go back to the same exact shape as it was pre-pregnancy, it can definitely go back to feeling the same – both for you and your partner.

 Vaginal Laxity Due to Aging

 Starting in our mid 20s, we lose about 1% of our collagen production every year.
 And when a woman hits menopause, she can lose an extra 30%.

 When collagen drops, so does elastin.
 This means that the vaginal walls become less stretchy and lose their ability to return to their natural shape.

 Additionally, a drop in collagen can mean the weakening of pelvic floor muscles, which can exacerbate the laxity problem and lead to greater issues such as incontinence.